Maxillofacial Surgery Miscellaneous Short Essays

 - Occurs after inferior alveolar nerve block & posterior superior alveolar nerve block

-Features of Post injection:
+Features Of Post Injection:

 - Intraoral swelling, trismus after inferior alveolar nerve block